Placester/RealSatisfied-FeedReader/README.md

 			 - all feeds contain a $data["summaryrating"] where ratings are available.
 			 - review the RealSatisfied XML name space for detail on specific data available : http://rss.realsatisfied.com/ns/realsatisfied/
 			 )
- * This script is provided under the MIT licence below.
+ * This script is provided under the MIT licence.
 This licence does not alter or impact any rights under the RealSatisfied terms of service or under any service contract entered into with RealSatisifed or it's parent company Placester Inc.

   Version 0.3
  * Last updated 27-Aug-2016 by Phil Kells